The Victor-Victrola Page

-Section One: Victor Products
+Section One: Identifying Victor Products

-Victor, Victrola, Electrola and Orthophonic, are the brand names for phonographs made by the Victor Talking Machine of Camden, New Jersey during the period 1901 through 1929.
-Victor was an independent company during that time, and was not affiliated with RCA.
-The RCA Corporation bought Victor in late 1929, and they continued to use the Victor and Victrola names and logos on their products for many years after the purchase (e.g. RCA Victor).
-Thus, you can find "Victrola" products that were made by RCA all the way into the 1970's.
+Do I really have a Victor Talking Machine product??
+Victor, Victrola, Electrola and Orthophonic, are the brand names for phonographs made by the Victor Talking Machine of Camden, New Jersey.
+Victor was an independent company from 1901-1929, and was not affiliated with RCA.
+The RCA Corporation bought Victor in late 1929, and they continued to use the Victor and Victrola names and logos on their products for many years after the purchase (e.g. "RCA Victor").
+Thus, you can find "RCA Victor" or "Victrola" products that were made by RCA (or later by other companies) all the way up to today.
+Our expertise is only with 1901-1929 Victor Talking Machine Company products.
 RCA products are not covered on this website.
-Please don't email me asking about your 1936 (or 1958) Radio-Phono Combination "Victrola", because I have no data on any RCA-Victor products.
+Please don't email us asking about your 1936 (or 1958) Radio-Phono Combination "RCA Victrola", because unfortunately, we have no data on any RCA-Victor products.

-THESE ARE VICTOR PHONOGRAPHS!!
+THESE ARE VICTOR TALKING MACHINE PHONOGRAPHS!!

 EXTERNAL HORN VICTOR.
-If your Victor-labeled phonograph has an outside horn like the one below, it is called an "External Horn Victor" (or just "Victor").
-These external horn machines are desirable collector items, and usually date from around 1900 up to the early 1920's.
-There were many other makers of external horn phonographs (Columbia, Edison, etc.), and I have no information on any other brands.
+If your Victor-labeled phonograph has an outside horn like the one to the left, it is called an External Horn Victor (or just "Victor").
+These machines are desirable collector items, and usually date from between 1901 up to the early 1920's.
 Note that, in many cases, you may come across an old external horn phonograph with a missing horn that looks like a simple tabletop phonograph.
 These are easy to identify, as they have no doors or openings on the front of the cabinet for the sound to exit.
 Note that this is not a "Victrola" (which has the horn concealed inside), but is correctly termed a "Victor".

-Just as a reminder, before we go forward....
+So, just as a reminder, before we go forward....